jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

     return np.hstack((color1, color2, color3))
 ```

+Below The goals / steps of this project are the following:

+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-Below is an example of another candidate image together with its spatial feature vector
+* Estimate a bounding box for vehicles detected.is an example of another candidate image together with its spatial feature vector
 (32x32x3 = 3072 pixels, using the `YCrCb` color space).

 ![yet_another_candidate_image][yet_another_candidate_image]